JoDehli/PyLoxone/README.md

 ## Config for the gen2 miniserver
-If you have the gen2 miniserver you must use your loxonecloud adress.
-You can find out your adress in the LoxoneConifg software.
+If you have the gen2 miniserver you must use your loxonecloud address.
+You can find out your address in the LoxoneConifg software.
 You need your serial number.
-You also need to portforward your ports corectly.
+You also need to forward your ports correctly.
-Here is a example config:
+Here is an example config:

 ![alt text](cloud_config.png)